sands31/WCS_JavaKata/README.md

 # Palindrome

-A palindrome is a word or phrase that reads the same backwards as forwards, e.g. madam.
+A palindrome is a word or a phrase that reads the same backwards as forwards, e.g. madam.

 Create a methods that returns if a word is a palindrome.